lytooo390/wordpress-develop/CONTRIBUTING.md

-# Welcome to WordPress Development!
+# Welcome to WordPress Development

 For the in-depth documentation, please visit the [Contributor Handbook](https://make.wordpress.org/core/handbook/contribute/).